dennisryanlee/stock-quote-webpage/tracking.md

 Summary - ************************************************************************ this is 72 characters

+52. 11/07/22:
+ - Alpha Vantage API wasn't working so I replaced it with (indirect) Rapid API connection to Alpha Vantage API

 51. 10/18/22:
  - look into problem with stock symbol lookup; difficult top replicate problem - closed issue on github